Finistere/antidote/docs/tutorial.rst

     ...
 Config().DOMAIN
     'example.com'

-There is quite a lot going on here.
-First of all, only public (not starting with a underscore) uppercase attributes are considered to be constants.
-Those have special treatment.
-They represent some dependency that can be accessed lazily later on, :code:`Config.DOMAIN` is now a dependency that can be retrieved through Antidote.
-When requested, its original value, :code:`'domain'` will be given to :code:`get()` and the result will be returned.
-As constants are by definition... constant, they are singletons and :code:`get()` will only be called once for each constant.
+All attributes defined with :py:func:`.const` are lazy constants.
+Their associated value is passed on to :py:meth:`~.Constants.get` and the result is the actual dependency value.
+It is then treated as a singleton, and hence will only be called once at most.
 To let you test easily all of this, you still access constants directly on a instance as shown before.

 This might seem a bit overkill for simple configuration, but this provides some big
 advantages: